 Instead of keeping all those ideas, to-dos, decisions and so forth in your head amd feling overwhelmed, you need to capture them in some external platform, whether on paper or digitally.

 We can agree that these days our attention is under attack, a constant stream of incoming requests, questions, tasks, invites.

 Capturing all of them in places outside your mind whereyou can note down information and ideas can be extremely powerful.

+What each item is and what you can do with it.
 The most important thing here is whether the item is actionable or not, meaning whether you need to do something about it.

 If the action takes less than two minutes to complete, do it immediately, before moving to the next item.

 If the action takes longer than two minutes, think about whether you’re the right person to do it.
 If not, delegate it to the right person.